aatango/Advent-of-Code/README.md

 https://adventofcode.com/

 ## 2021
-Aiming to do these on time, using Python.
-Whatever is left after Christmas, will still be done, but they'll be clearly marked.
+Aimed to do these on time, using Python.
+Totalled 16/50 on time.
+Will be doing the rest without time constraint.

 ## 2020
-Started here.
-I will be doing these in Python, without a time constraint.
+Started here; did a few in Python, as warmup for 2021's event.
+Might do these in the future, with a different language.